-The flow of data through the different element types is shown by the numbers in Fig. 1.
 A more detailed view of the framework consisting of a detailed diagram, a textual description of elements and interfaces, and a formal description using Z notation, has been developed.
 The framework aims to provide a formalised way to derive specific scenarios, independent from the software engineering details of the implementation.
 The detailed diagram representing the framework in Figure 2 is a generic model, showing all generic element types and all possible types of interfaces between them.
 It is based on the UML Component Diagram with element types drawn as components and the types of interfaces as the typical provided and required interface connections.
 Additionally, it features arrows pointing towards the direction of the flow of data in a particular interface.

 The framework features 13 types of interfaces.
 Each of these interfaces have been identified and described with a textual description.
 Representative examples are provided here.
-For example:Interface 3: MDE \rightarrow MDRR, provided by the MDE: allows the MDE to send docking results and additional data.
+For example:

-Interface 4: MDRR \rightarrow MDE, provided by the MDRR: allows the MDRR to send analysis results to the MDE.
+Interface 3: MDE $\rightarrow$ MDRR, provided by the MDE: allows the MDE to send docking results and additional data.
+Interface 4: MDRR $\rightarrow$ MDE, provided by the MDRR: allows the MDRR to send analysis results to the MDE.

 Following this, each element and each interface have been described formally using Z notation.
-A representative example of the formal description is presented here, describing the MDE and its interfaces (Fig. 3 and 4).
-Please note that the complete description of the generic framework, including Fig. 2 Detailed diagram of the generic framework showing the location of needed interfaces.
-UML notation used as follows: rectangle with component symbol signifies "component", small square - interaction "port", stick with full white circle - "provided interface", stick with black crescent - "required interface", arrows show dataflow direction both the textual description and the Z notation can be found at [49].
+A representative example of the formal description is presented here, describing the MDE and its interfaces (Figures 3 and 4).
+Please note that the complete description of the generic framework, including both the textual description and the Z notation can be found at [49].